gracelang/language/spec.md

 an object of any one of the
 component types `T1`, `T2`, ..., `Tn`.
 No *objects* actually have variant types, only expressions.
-The actual type of an object referred to by a variant variable can be determined using that object’s reified type information.
+The type of an object referred to by a variant variable

-<_apb: this is the statement that I think implies that we need to do
-type inference.
-Do you really want to say this?
-It means that every object needs enough reified type information to distinguish between `type { foo -> Bar }` and
-`type { foo -> Wombat }`
-for all possible `Bar` and `Wombat`.
-Where does this information come from?_>
+(as determined by the type annotations in its declaration) can be examined using that object’s reified type information.

-The only methods that may be requested on a receiver with a variant type are methods with exactly the same declaration across all members of the variant.  <_apb: what if the declarations differ in a parameter type.
+The only methods in the static type of a receiver with a variant type are methods present in all members of the variant.
-Can I request it with an argument in the meet of the parameter types?_>

-<_apb: What does it mean to "request a method via a
-type?"_>

-<_kjx: reworded_>

-<_apb: so this one place suggests that method requests must be type correct.
-If a request breaks this rule (but succeeds because the expression happens to evaluate to the correct variant), are we promising to report a (dynamic) type error?_>

 Variant types are *not* equivalent to the object type that describes all common methods.
 This is so that the